Major in Anthropology

 3355F/G Zombies in Cultural and Historical Perspective

-Students who are planning to do a Masters degree in Anthropology are encouraged to take Anthropology 4400E.
-The prerequisite is Anthropology 3350F and therefore should be taken in third year.
+Students who are planning to do a Masters degree in Anthropology are encouraged to take Anthropology 4401F/G. The prerequisite is Anthropology 3350F which should be taken in third year.

 Anthropology 3350F and 3351G make up the former 3301E.
 Therefore, students who have taken 3301E cannot also take 3350F and 3351G.

-Have questions about your module or anthropology courses?
+Have questions about your anthropology module or courses?
 We're here to help!
-Email the Undergraduate Assistant at firstname.lastname@example.org with any questions you have and/or to set up an appointment for a phone call or an in-person visit.
+Email the Undergraduate Assistant at email@example.com.